 TGaz Editor: Change the following paragraphs on page 134 at line 27 as follows

-In the Max R2I LTF Total subfield, either the maximum number of LTFs in total it is capable of transmitting, including HE-LTF repetitions, in the R2I NDP, or the value in the corresponding IFTMR frame, whichever is smaller (referred to as RSTA Assigned R2I LTF Total). (#7346)
+In the Max R2I LTF Total subfield, either the maximum number of LTFs in total it is capable of transmitting to this ISTA, including HE-LTF repetitions, in the R2I NDP, or the value in the corresponding IFTMR frame, whichever is smaller (referred to as RSTA Assigned R2I LTF Total). (#7346, #7336)

 In the Max I2R LTF Total subfield, either the maximum number of LTFs in total it is capable of receiving, including HE-LTF repetitions, in the I2R NDP, or the value in the corresponding IFTMR frame, whichever is smaller (referred to as RSTA Assigned I2R LTF Total). (#3700, #7346)